-It can be prepared in a few minutes the night before and you will be off to a flying start in the morning not having to worry about poaching eggs, making toast and washing up pots, pans and dishes.
-Do it the night before and your day will be off to a flying start.
+My Chia Seed Breakfast Pudding can be prepared in a few minutes the night before and you will be off to a flying start in the morning not having to worry about poaching eggs, making toast, and washing up pots, pans, and dishes.

 Give it a try and don’t be afraid to experiment by adding your own personal touches.

 * 1 cup (250ml) of almond, rice or coconut milk (with no added sugar) or low-fat milk